bhargavasaiii17-svg/Thiranex_Portfolio/README.md

 # 🙏 Acknowledgements

-This project was developed during my internship at **:contentReference[oaicite:0]{index=0}**, where I had the opportunity to enhance my web development skills by building a professional portfolio website using Flask and modern web technologies. :contentReference[oaicite:1]{index=1}
+This project was developed during my internship, where I had the opportunity to enhance my web development skills by building a professional portfolio website using Flask and modern web technologies.

 ---